-Thought-leaders, influencers and experts can offer your brand large, targeted audiences as well as providing a strong endorsement.
+Thought leaders, influencers, and experts can offer your brand large, targeted audiences as well as provide a strong endorsement.

 This could be a nutritionist promoting a vegan cooking course…a successful entrepreneur promoting a business-news podcast…or a fitness influencer promoting a workout plan membership.

 Seek out these individuals within your niche and see if they would be interested in becoming an affiliate.
 On top of your commission offer, you may want to offer something extra such as a free membership or the opportunity for co-marketing their own business.